Major League Baseball All-Star Game: Venues

 MLB chooses the venue for the All-Star Game.
 The criteria for venue selection are subjective; generally, cities with new ballparks and those who have not hosted the Game in many years – or ever – tend to get selected.
 Over time, this has resulted in certain cities being selected to host more often than others.
 Cleveland Stadium and the original Yankee Stadium have each hosted four All-Star Games, the most of any venue, and New York City has hosted more Games than any other city, having done so nine times in five different stadiums.
-At the same time, the New York Mets did not host for 48 seasons (1965–2012), while the Los Angeles Dodgers did not host for 42 years, (1980–2022; They were originally chosen to host the 2020 Major League Baseball All-Star Game, but the delayed season due to the COVID-19 pandemic caused the game to be cancelled.)
-The Tampa Bay Rays are currently the only club yet to host an All-Star Game, and 4 other teams have never hosted the All-Star Game at their current stadium: The New York Yankees at Yankee Stadium, the Texas Rangers at Globe Life Field (although they will host in 2024), the Philadelphia Phillies at Citizens Bank Park (although they will host in 2026) and the Atlanta Braves at Truist Park (who were supposed to host in 2021 before the game was moved).
+At the same time, the New York Mets did not host for 48 seasons (1965–2012), while the Los Angeles Dodgers did not host for 42 years, (1980–2022).
+(The Dodgers were scheduled to host the 2020 Major League Baseball All-Star Game before it was canceled by the COVID-19 pandemic.)
+The Tampa Bay Rays are currently the only club yet to host an All-Star Game, and two other teams have never hosted the All-Star Game at their current stadium: The New York Yankees at Yankee Stadium and the Philadelphia Phillies at Citizens Bank Park (but scheduled for 2026).
+Three teams have won the World Series in the same year their stadium hosted the All-Star Game: the 1939 New York Yankees, the 1959 Los Angeles Dodgers, and the 1977 New York Yankees.

 The venues traditionally alternated between the American and National Leagues every year, with an AL team hosting in an odd-numbered year and an NL club hosting in an even-numbered year.
 This tradition has been broken several times; the first time was in 1951, when the AL's Detroit Tigers hosted the game as part of the city's 250th birthday (corrected by the NL hosting the next two seasons).
 The second was when the two-game format from 1959 to 1962 resulted in the AL being one game ahead in turn.
-The NL hosted two straight games in 2006 and 2007 (Pittsburgh and San Francisco), and in 2021 and 2022 (in Denver and Los Angeles).
+The NL hosted two consecutive games in 2006 and 2007 (Pittsburgh and San Francisco), and in 2021 and 2022 (in Denver and in Los Angeles).
 The NL also hosted four straight games from 2015 to 2018 (in Cincinnati, San Diego, Miami, and Washington).
+The AL hosted two consecutive games in 2023 and 2024 (in Seattle and in Arlington, Texas).